beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 ##Overview

 ###Setup & Pipeline
 There are 2 scripts, Setup and Pipeline.
 The setup script installs all of the necessary tools and all of the references.
 The pipeline script implements the GATK pipeline.
+If downloading files from s3, make sure to set Access Key and Secret Key environment variables.

+* SECRET_KEY=yourSecretKey
+* ACCESS_KEY=yourAccessKey

 ###Reference Files
 All reference files have come from the GATK Resource bundle which can be found at [B37 Resource Bundle](ftp://ftp.broadinstitute.org/bundle/2.5/b37)